nmc-costa/HIcode/README.md

 ## Overview

 HIcode is an impactful integration code base designed to facilitate seamless code management and collaboration within and between teams (e.g., data science and data engineering teams).
 This repository serves as a comprehensive guide for developers, outlining methodologies that simplify the process of adhering to essential principles: **DRY (Don't Repeat Yourself)**, **KISS (Keep It Simple)**, **Consistency**, and **Testing**.
 Emphasizing best practices, the HIcode guideline aims to elevate code quality, readability, maintainability, and scalability within data science and engineering projects.
-The ultimate goal is to cultivate a more robust and sustainable software system that fosters productive co-working and maximizes project success.
+The ultimate goal is to cultivate a more robust and sustainable agnostic software system that fosters productive co-working and maximizes project success.

 ## Key Features